Sytta/DataCluedo/README.md

 # DataCluedo

+**DataCluedo is a hands-on activity session that will help you prepare for learning from lecture in the following week!!**
-DataCluedo is an exercise session in preparation for the ADA final exam.
+It is also an exercise session in preparation for the ADA final exam.
 We developed it with two goals in mind:
 * as a self-assessment tool for students, to they can understand their readiness for the fast-paced data analysis required during the final exam
 * as a way for the teaching team to design a better-suited final exam, based on the statistics and performance gathered from DataCluedo

 As such, working on DataCluedo is **not mandatory**, but it is nevertheless *strongly recommended* :)
 Also, your performance on DataCluedo **will not count towards your final ADA grade**.